 The advantages of resistivity imaging to dredging

 The rapid development of marine renewable energies in Europe over the last years has created a considerable need for knowledge of the marine subsurface off the European coasts.
-The development of an offshore windfarm requires a control of the risks related to the type of the encountered geology or buried objects (obstructions, UXO, liquefaction or karstification phenomena…).
-Also, electromagnetics measurements provide precious information on the possible impact of power generators on the environment.
+The development of an offshore wind farm requires a control of the risks related to the type of the encountered geology or buried objects (obstructions, UXO, liquefaction or karstification phenomena…).
+Also, electromagnetic measurements provide precious information on the possible impact of power generators on the environment.
 The main issues related to the study of the subsurface for MRE are therefore:

 Applications of marine electromagnetics to MRE projects

 Our active systems are particularly well suited to MRE issues:

 The laying of submarine telecommunication cables, energy transmission cables (MRE) or pipelines requires a good knowledge of the nature of the marine subsurface in order to lay them in favorable areas and avoid potentially dangerous rocks or buried objects (UXO, etc.).